 Goldman Sachs (Apple Card)Standard expedited shipping2–3 business days

-Tip: Even if expedited shipping isn’t advertised or a fee is listed, politely asking customer service may result in waived fees or faster delivery.
+Tip: Even if expedited shipping isn’t advertised or a fee appears, politely asking customer service often results in waived fees or faster delivery.

 Final Thoughts

-If getting immediate access to your new credit card is essential, American Express, Capital One, Citi, Cardless, and Apple Card consistently stand out as top options.
-While Chase and Discover might occasionally offer similar perks, their availability can be less predictable.
+Overall, if getting immediate access to your new credit card is a priority, American Express, Capital One, Citi, Cardless, and Apple Card consistently stand out as the top options.
+While Chase and Discover might occasionally offer similar perks, their availability is less predictable.
+For Chase specifically, your backup plan should be requesting expedited shipping immediately after your approval call.

-Always confirm current offers directly with the issuer, as policies can change frequently.
-See more here, here, and here.
+Always confirm current policies directly with the issuer, as these can change frequently.
+See more community discussion here, here, and here.

 Have you received instant card numbers or expedited shipping from any of these banks?
 Share your experience in the comments!